 Two planning exercises are underway with Diridon area stakeholders to study parking demand and develop parking management strategies in preparation for the construction of several planned transit and development projects in and around the Diridon Station area.
 First, the City of San Jose is currently leading an effort in partnership with VTA, Peninsula Corridor Joint Powers Board, and area stakeholders to develop an interim parking plan through 2025 that will address parking needs in the Diridon Station area.
-In addition, VTA, the City of San Jose, Peninsula Corridor Joint Powers Board, and California High Speed Rail Authority are participating in the Diridon Intermodal Study, which will analyze long-term multimodal access in and around Diridon Station in 2025 and beyond once proposed transit investments and development projects are in place.
+In addition, VTA, the City of San Jose, Peninsula Corridor Joint Powers Board, and California High-Speed Rail Authority are participating in the Diridon Intermodal Study, which will analyze long-term multimodal access in and around Diridon Station in 2025 and beyond once proposed transit investments and development projects are in place.
 During the development of both the interim parking plan and the Diridon Intermodal Study, VTA will work with existing and future transit providers in the Diridon Station area to evaluate parking demand based on updated transit patron mode of access data and/or VTA policies established for transit parkand-ride lots and/or joint development parking requirements.
 The interim parking plan and the Diridon Intermodal Study will address the provision, location, and management of parking in the area; identify an overall strategy for meeting parking needs with stakeholders; allow for shared parking among area transit providers, the SAP Center, and future development; and evaluate strategies that would encourage transit-supportive access to the area and non-auto travel.

-As shown in Table 3-16, access to this station by walk/bicycle, heavy and light rail transit, and bus would be 81 percent; auto kiss-and-ride would be 4 percent; and auto-park-and-ride would be 16 percent.
-As shown in Table 3-31, in 2035, the Santa Clara Station-projected parking demand at Santa Clara Station is approximately 400 parking spaces.
-This station demand-would be accommodated by providing-500 parking spaces in an up-to-five-story parking structure.
+As shown in Table 3-31, the Santa Clara Station projected demand is approximately 400 spaces.
+This demand would be accommodated by providing 500 parking spaces in an up to five-story parking structure.